Lloyd Law College

 Lloyd Law College is a private law school in India located in Noida, Uttar Pradesh offering legal education since year 2003 in affiliation with CCS University, Meerut, U.P (state university established in 1965), and approved by the Bar Council of India (Statutory body of professional legal education in India).

 Academics

-Lloyd Law College offered conjoined degree course of B.A. and LL.B. that combine law degrees with papers in liberal arts.
+Lloyd Law College offers conjoined degree course of B.A. and LL.B. that combine law degrees with papers in liberal arts.
 It offers five years integrated course as B.A.LL.B and 3 years LL.B course with specialisation in different areas of law.

 Campus

 Lloyd Law College is located in Knowledge Park - II, Greater Noida, Uttar Pradesh.
 The law college is spread over 4.5 acres of non-residential campus comprising three multi-storey blocks.

 Infrastructure

 Library

 The college has a Law Library.
 All class rooms are ICT equipped.

 Moot Court Rooms

 The college has two Moot Court halls with total seating capacity of 250.